bcbrian/code-quests-100/content/posts/2018-10-16/index.md

 </div>
 ```

+We refer to `<div>` as a div element, pronounced as read, not d-i-v.
+Now let's see it in action.

-There are four main parts to html we are going to cover three of them today.
+There are four main parts to HTML we are going to cover three of them today.

-Lets look at the first line
+Let's look at the first line

 ```html
 <div>